Joint distribution of Hecke eigenforms on $\mathbb{H}^3$: Introduction

 The value distribution of eigenfunctions in the semiclassical limit is one of the main problems in analytic number theory and quantum chaos.
 Berry \cite{berry_regular_1977} suggested that eigenfunctions of the Laplace operator for chaotic systems are modeled by random waves: in particular, eigenfunctions on a compact hyperbolic surface should have a Gaussian value distribution when the frequency grows, and the moments of an $L^2$-normalized eigenfunction should be given by the Gaussian moments.
 Such a behavior is analogously expected from automorphic forms on more general locally symmetric spaces, see \cite{humphries_equidistribution_2018}.
 This conjectural behavior, called the Gaussian Moment conjecture, encapsulates the Quantum Unique Ergodicity conjecture.

-This article considers the joint value distribution of Hecke-Maa{\ss} cusp forms on the hyperbolic 3-space $\mathbb{H}^3$, analogously to the recent results of Huang \cite{huang_joint_2024, hua_joint_2024} for the hyperbolic plane $\mathbb{H}^2$.
+This article considers the joint value distribution of Hecke-Maa{\ss} cusp forms on the hyperbolic 3-space $\mathbb{H}^3$, analogously to the recent results of Hua, Huang and Li \cite{huang_joint_2024, hua_joint_2024} for the hyperbolic plane $\mathbb{H}^2$.
 In the case of the hyperbolic $3$-space, we have the following conjecture (analogue of \cite[Conjecture 1.6]{huang_joint_2024}):

 \begin{conj} Let $\Gamma$ be an arithmetic subgroup of $\mathrm{PSL}_2(\C)$.
 Let $\Omega$ be a fixed compact set of $\Gamma \backslash \mathbb{H}^3$ such that its boundary $\partial \Omega$ is of measure zero.
 Let $f$ and $g$ be two Hecke-Maa{\ss} forms such that $\langle f, g \rangle = 0$.
 Then, for any positive integer $a$, we have